pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 That's because these are liabilities required for Microsoft to operate, and they are not really debts.
 It's worth noting that Microsoft has $15 bn in accounts payable.
 How impressive is it that they have $15 bn in unpaid bills?
-You got to have a lot of credit with your sppliers to do that.
+You got to have a lot of credit with your suppliers to do that.

 All debt adds up to $147,075 million in Q3 2023, very close to $156,918 million in Q4 2022.